ceph/ceph/doc/releases/squid.rst

   and the bucket notification configuration is stored in a bucket attribute.
   This new representation supports multisite replication via metadata sync and can scale to many topics.
-This is on by default for new deployments, but is is not enabled by default on upgrade.
+This is on by default for new deployments, but is not enabled by default on upgrade.
 Once all radosgws have upgraded (on all zones in a multisite configuration), the ``notification_v2`` zone feature can be enabled to migrate to the new format.
 See https://docs.ceph.com/en/squid/radosgw/zone-features for details.
 The "v1"